-Thriveworks Manassas offers counseling for people like Sam—people who struggle with codependency.
+Thriveworks Manassas offers counseling for people who struggle with codependency.
 Our professionals know that codependent behavior can cause a lot of harm, but we also know that people can change, learning healthier ways to relate.

 Codependency: What Is It?